Time Horizon as a Moat

 The preference for short-term results is deeply rooted in human psychology and institutional structures.

-On a psychological level, humans discount future rewards hyperbolically — a euro available today feels more valuable than a euro in a year, even if the future euro would be nominally larger.
+On the psychological level, humans discount future rewards hyperbolically — a euro available today feels more valuable than a euro in a year, even when the future euro would be nominally larger.
 Daniel Kahneman and Amos Tversky showed that losses weigh roughly twice as heavily as equivalent gains.
-Someone who has suffered a short-term loss feels enormous pressure to act — even when inaction would be the optimal strategy.
+An investor who has suffered a short-term loss feels enormous pressure to act — even when inaction would be the optimal strategy.

-On an institutional level, the incentives are even more distorted.
+On the institutional level, the incentives are distorted further still.
 Fund managers are measured against benchmarks quarterly.
-Analysts are rewarded for short-term price target accuracy, not for long-term precision.
-CEOs whose compensation is tied to the stock price have incentives to maximize it in the short term — sometimes at the expense of long-term value creation.
+Analysts are rewarded for the short-term accuracy of price targets, not for long-term precision.
+Executives whose compensation is tied to the stock price have an incentive to maximize it in the short term — at times at the expense of long-term value creation.

-The result: the average holding period for a stock on the NYSE has dropped from over eight years in the 1960s to under one year today.
+The result: the average holding period for a stock on the New York Stock Exchange has fallen from more than eight years in the 1960s to under one year today.
 Markets have become faster, but not wiser.

 Time Horizon as a Structural Advantage

 Short-term market movements are driven by sentiment, momentum, and noise.
 Over the long term, stock prices converge toward intrinsic value.
-Those with ten years of patience can afford to buy stocks the market temporarily misprices — and wait for the correction.
+An investor with ten years of patience can afford to buy stocks the market temporarily misprices — and wait for the correction.

 2. Harvesting the Compounding Effect